-Executive Director Pamela Cohen is an attorney with 25 years of experience representing people with disabilities.
+Executive Director Pamela Cohen is an attorney with more than 25 years of experience representing people with disabilities.
 She is currently a part-time staff attorney at Disability Rights California.
 The vision of Purple Tree Café is a real-world application of her legal advocacy to help people with disabilities live independently and make meaningful contributions to their communities.

 Board Chair Steve Cohen is a staff counsel for the State of California.
 He has both public service and management experience, having previously been a managing partner of a local law firm, and has spent many years helping people with a variety of legal assistance.
 He is looking forward to helping establish Purple Tree Café as an all-inclusive feel good locale for the entire Davis community.